Colonial León cathedral with white baroque facade and volcanic peaks visible in the distance across Nicaragua's Pacific lowlands

 Q: Where do cruise ships dock in Corinto, Nicaragua?

 A: Ships dock directly at the Corinto pier, Nicaragua's principal Pacific Ocean port facility.
 The terminal is basic with limited amenities — a working cargo port that handles cruise ships.
 León, the primary tourist destination, is 20 miles inland, requiring a 40-minute drive.
-Most cruise lines offer organized shore excursions; independent travel is possible but requires planning.
+Most cruise lines offer organized shore excursions; independent travel is possible but requires planning ahead to ensure a smooth experience.

 Q: Is it safe to visit León and Corinto, Nicaragua?